Variational quantum eigensolver: Measurement

-so in order to obtain the expectation value of the energy, one can measure the expectation value of each Pauli string (number of count for a given value over the total number of counts).
-This step correspond to measuring each qubit in the axis of provided by the Pauli string.
+so in order to obtain the expectation value of the energy, one can measure the expectation value of each Pauli string (number of counts for a given value over the total number of counts).
+This step corresponds to measuring each qubit in the axis provided by the Pauli string.
 For example, for the string $X\otimes Y\otimes Y$, the first qubit is to be measured in the x-axis, while the last two are to be measured in the y-axis of the Bloch sphere.
-If measurement in the z-axis are only possible, then Clifford gates can be used to transform between axes.
+If measurement in the z-axis is only possible, then Clifford gates can be used to transform between axes.
 If two Pauli strings commute, then they can be both measured simultaneously using the same circuit and interpreting the result according to the Pauli algebra.

 Variational method and optimization

-Given a parametrized ansatz for the ground state eigenstate, with parameters that can be modified, one is sure to find the parametrized state that is closes to the ground state based on the variational method of quantum mechanics.
+Given a parametrized ansatz for the ground state eigenstate, with parameters that can be modified, one is sure to find the parametrized state that is closest to the ground state based on the variational method of quantum mechanics.
 Using classical algorithms in a digital computer, the parameters of the ansatz can be optimized.
-For this minimization it is necessary to find the minima of a muttivariable function.
+For this minimization, it is necessary to find the minima of a multivariable function.
 Classical optimizers using gradient descent can be used for this purpose.